Review of Ellabook-The Interactive Chinese Children's Ebook App

 Since this spring's COVID-19 school closures, my sons have been relying on 3 first-class resources to complete their Chinese learning daily routine.
 I should really say that I have been relying on these 3 resources because they enable my sons to have independent Chinese learning time while I work in our home office.

 In today's post, I'd like to focus on one of these resources: the interactive e-book App Ellabook.
 For those of you who are searching for a good digital book library in simplified Chinese to supplement your family's supply of physical Chinese picture books, Ellabook is an excellent choice.
 If you already have the App, you may find if helpful to read my Tips for Making the Best of the Ellabook App.
-Also, don't forget to check the end of the article about getting 45 days free access to Ellabook this summer.
+Also, don't forget to check the end of the article about the special Ellabook Discount with JoJo Learning.

 Some Background on Ellabook